 Manpower Munkaerő Szervezési Kft. and Manpower Business Solutions Kft. (hereinafter "Manpower" or the "Data Controller") is a franchise partner of ManpowerGroup, the world's leading workforce services company, connecting hundreds of thousands of workers and companies around the world every day, providing solutions to address international and local labour market challenges.

 Our name and reputation are synonymous with reliability, a principle that permeates everything we do.
 Our clients trust us with valuable data and we take the trust they put in us seriously.
-Manpower carries out data management tasks on behalf of its clients and takes responsibility for the protection of personal data in accordance with the law.

-Manpower is committed to protecting the personal data of its Clients, and is committed to respecting its Clients' right to information privacy.
+Manpower is committed to protecting the personal data of its clients, and is committed to respecting its clients' right to information privacy.
 Manpower treats personal data confidentially and takes all security, technical and organizational measures to ensure the security of the data.

 It is Manpower's priority to fully comply with the applicable data protection legislation, in particular Regulation 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Regulation 95/46/EC (General Data Protection Regulation; hereinafter "GDPR"), and with the applicable Hungarian legislation, in particular Act CXII of 2011 on the Right to Informational Self-Determination and Freedom of Information.